by Sasha Alyson

 Oct.
 26, 2010: The MINUSTAH camp is quickly identified as a likely source of the outbreak.
 MINUSTAH issues a statement declaring that it discharges human waste into septic tanks, and follows sanitation procedures consistent with U.S. and international standards.

 Oct.
 27, 2010: Associated Press correspondent Jonathan M. Katz visits the MINUSTAH camp.
 He is initially stonewalled by the officer in charge.
 Once past that, he finds open sewage pits, a broken PVC pipe which “leaked a foul-smelling black liquid toward the river,” and soldiers who admit that the evening before, they had hastily repaired some pipes and scrubbed a drainage canal that led to the river.
-A family living near one of the open pits says that some nights, the stench was so bad they couldn’t sleep.(3)
+A family living near one of the open pits says that some nights, the stench is so bad they can’t sleep.(3)

 Nov.
 2010: Guidelines from WHO (the World Health Organization) and CDC (the U.S. Centers for Disease Control and Prevention), as well as common sense, say that facing a sudden outbreak of a lethal disease, you urgently need to identify the cause.
 But with mounting evidence that the U.N. is the cause, global health organizations, NGOs, diplomats, and the media all circle the wagons, trying to discourage any such investigation.
 The U.N., WHO, and the CDC all argue that finding the cause should not be a priority.
 A New York Times story quotes several officials who dismiss any investigation as playing “the blame game,” and cautions that “it’s important to remember that the blame game for pandemics eventually involves everyone.”(4)